artvandelay/tensorflow_grad/README.md

+## List of TensorFlow Ops that have valid gradients

 AccumulatorApplyGradient =>	Applies a gradient to a given accumulator.

 AccumulatorNumAccumulated =>	Returns the number of gradients aggregated in the given accumulators.